openfisca/openfisca-ops/guides/Install-API-instance.md

 By following this guide, you will be able to serve the latest version of the OpenFisca France Web API on any server, simply over SSH, thanks to the configuration management system [Ansible](https://www.ansible.com/).

+> If you want to install on a local virtual machine, follow the [dedicated guide](./Serve-local-API.md).

 > For information, this guide was written with Ansible version 2.11.2 running on Python 3.9.4.

 ## 1. Provision a target machine

-Rent a server in any commercial provider, choosing a machine that:
+Rent a server from any commercial provider, choosing a machine that:

 - Has Ubuntu 20 (Focal Fossa) as operating system.
+Other operating systems might be supported but are not guaranteed.
 - Allows logging in as superuser (administrator) over SSH.
 - Can download packages over the internet.

-> If you want to install on a local virtual machine, follow the [dedicated guide](./Serve-local-API.md).

-> More generally, in Ansible parlance, Ansible must be installed on a “[control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node)” that will install OpenFisca Web API on a “[managed node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#managed-nodes)”.
+> In Ansible parlance, Ansible must be installed on a “[control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node)” that will install OpenFisca Web API on a “[managed node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#managed-nodes)”.
 For simplicity, throughout this guide, we will focus on the most common use cases and call the control node “local machine” and the managed node “target machine”.

 ## 2. Install Ansible